 In PY 2014, the United States Geological Survey (USGS) gifted its 4 km logging winch to IDP for continued use by the polar logging community.
-The winch has been used extensively for logging boreholes in both Greenland and Antarctica and was most recently used during the 2014-2015 Antarctic season for logging the WDC06A borehole at WAIS Divide that was drilled by the DISC Drill.
-Gary Clow, the former predominant operator of the winch, has trained the IDP staff on the set-up, operation, crating, maintainance and troubleshooting of the winch.
+The winch was used extensively for logging boreholes in both Greenland and Antarctica and was last deployed during the 2014-2015 Antarctic season for logging at WAIS Divide.
+Gary Clow, the former predominant operator of the winch, has trained the IDP staff on the set-up, operation, crating, maintenance and troubleshooting of the winch.

 The USGS winch is capable of logging boreholes 4400 meters deep.
 The cable is a standard four-conductor logging cable headed with a standard 1-inch outer-diameter Gearhart-Owen variant.
 The winch has a broadband slip-ring connector enabling it to transmit both analog and high speed digital signals from DC to 250 MHz.